Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Recommendation:

-Support features that allow charities to thank donors through acknowledgements as a one-time communication and share updates in a simple, repeatable way that fits into existing workflows.
+Support features that allow charities to thank donors through acknowledgements as a one-time communication and share relevant updates for their DAF donors in a simple, repeatable way that fits into existing workflows.

 Finding: Impact Matters, but Effort Must Stay Low